Alcohol and cold weather

 Knowing how you’re getting home, sticking with friends, and wearing warm clothes and sensible footwear will help to ensure you have a safe night out.

 Sticking to the UK Chief Medical Officers’ low risk drinking guidelines can keep your health risks from alcohol low.
 That means – for both men and women - no more than 14 units of alcohol a week, spread over three or more days with several drink-free days, and no bingeing.
+If you're unsure how many units are in your drink, you can use our Unit and Calorie Calculator below.

 [3] Chikritzhs, T., & Livingston, M. (2021).
 Alcohol and the Risk of Injury.
 Nutrients, 13(8), 2777.